Bupilipili/Weather-Dashboard/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Nelson Sakwa for his fine work in the design of the great structure of this project.
+I would like to thank Ellipsis Co.Ltd for fine project requirements that helped me design the great structure of this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>